Elytra15/mastodon-retrogame/README.md

 3. Save and exit the crontab editor.

-Now, the script will automatically run at the specified time, posting a random Game Boy game to your Mastodon account.
+Now, the script will automatically run at the specified time, posting a random game to your Mastodon account.

 ## Customization